tmeulenb/filler/README.md

-# Filler - A combination of tetris and connect-four.
+# Filler - A combination of Tetris and Connect-four

 </br>
 <em>Summary: